phw/peek/README.md

 however you want, e.g. you can name it just `peek` and place it in `$HOME/bin` for easy access.
 See the [AppImage wiki](https://github.com/AppImage/AppImageKit/wiki) for more information on how to use AppImages and integrate them with your system.

-### Arch Linux
-For Arch Linux
-[peek](https://aur.archlinux.org/packages/peek/) is available in the AUR.
-You can also use [peek-git](https://aur.archlinux.org/packages/peek-git/) to install the latest development version.

 ### Ubuntu
 You can install the latest versions of Peek from the